The Most Magnificent Train Rides in America

 Distance: 27 miles

-A visit here usually requires that you invest in as much Vineyard Vines and as many Sperrys as possible so as not to get kicked off the Cape.
-But if you want to take in the beauty of this seaside community without any old-money pretense, take a ride on this railroad, through the cranberry bogs, salt marshes, oceanfront trails, and adorable little towns.
-You can opt for either the sightseeing tour -- complete with informational narration -- or the dinner train with freshly prepared fine dining on board.
+Take in the beauty of this seaside community with a ride on this railroad through cranberry bogs, salt marshes, oceanfront trails, and adorable little towns.
+You can opt for either the narrated sightseeing tour or the dinner train, where you’ll be served a gourmet, five-course meal at a white linen-clad table in traditional rail fashion.
 Both options take you through areas of Cape Cod that can only be seen by train.

 Distance: 130 miles round trip

-The Grand Canyon is one of those American landmarks that is easily ruined should you find yourself stuck in traffic behind 30 tour buses and seemingly all of Quebec.
+The Grand Canyon is one of those American landmarks that is easily ruined should you find yourself stuck in traffic behind 30 tour buses.
 To skip the hassle entirely, hop on this train departing from Williams, about 65 miles south.
 It starts in the dense pine forests of Northern Arizona before settling into an expansive plateau of high desert, speeding past Native American reservations, elk, bald eagles, and condors.
-You'll go through the San Francisco Peaks and near the highest point in the state before arriving to the majestic desertscape that is the Grand Canyon's south rim.
+You'll go through the San Francisco Peaks and near the highest point in the state before arriving at the majestic south rim.
 And while you might encounter crowds there, after such a peaceful ride you probably won't mind.

 Bryson City, North Carolina